Timeseries

 from_series(pd_series[, fill_missing_dates, ...])

-Build a univariate deterministic series from a pandas Series.
+Create a TimeSeries from a Series.

 from_times_and_values(times, values[, ...])